Just Stop Oil: Art galleries

 A group of supporters glued themselves to the frame of a copy of Leonardo da Vinci's The Last Supper painting at the Royal Academy of Arts on 5 July.
 'No New Oil' was spray painted on a wall underneath the painting.
 In February 2023, these activists were fined £486 each for causing unintended criminal damage but found not guilty to a further charge of causing damage to a piece of furniture that they had not been near.

 On 14 October, two Just Stop Oil protesters, Phoebe Plummer and Anna Holland, threw tomato soup at the fourth version of Vincent van Gogh's 1888 work, The Arles Sunflowers, in the National Gallery, and then glued their hands to the wall below the painting before delivering a verbal statement.
 The painting was protected by glass, a factor Just Stop Oil said they had taken into account, and was not damaged; however, the frame, itself of significant value, suffered some slight damage.
 The rotating sign outside Scotland Yard was also spray-painted orange.
 More than 20 arrests were made.
 This act of vandalism garnered much less sympathy compared to Just Stop Oil's earlier protests.
 A witness said to The Guardian, "They may be trying to get people to think about the issues but all they end up doing is getting people really annoyed and angry."
 Emma Camp with Reason magazine reported that "The protest was probably ineffective on its own terms too.
 Throwing a can of tomato soup at a precious work of art has little to do with fighting fossil fuels."
 Vox noted that "...much of the media and public attention was negative, with many questioning the efficacy of the protest and criticising the protesters for hurting their own cause."
 Others defended the actions of the protesters.

 Plummer and Holland were charged with criminal damage after causing £10,000 worth of damage to the gold-coloured frame of the glass-covered painting, and were jailed for 2 years and 20 months, respectively.
-When sentencing the judge added that "You clearly think your beliefs give you the right to commit crimes when you feel like it.
+The judge commented during sentencing that "You clearly think your beliefs give you the right to commit crimes when you feel like it.
 You do not."